BitcoinDesign/Bitcoin-Icons/README.md

 For info on how to contribute please see the [contribution guidelines](CONTRIBUTING.md).
 Also see details on the [release process](RELEASES.md).

+## Folders

+- 'SVG' contains the original icon files as exported from Figma
+- 'optimized' contains the same files, but optimized via [SVGO](https://github.com/svg/svgo)

+The other folders define the npm modules, Figma plugin, images used in this README, etc.

 ## SVG Download

 You can download all icons for local use from the [releases page](https://github.com/BitcoinDesign/Bitcoin-Icons/releases).